 - Stromberg in The Spy Who Loved Me is a billionare shipping magnate with an underwater base who steals nuclear submarines.

 - Hugo Drax in Moonraker is a billionare industrialist with his own secret space station who makes shuttles for NASA.
+The original novel had him as a Nazi who disguised himself as a British businessman, but is actually working for the Soviets.

 - The Big Bad Duumvirate in Octopussy are an Ax-Crazy Russian general, and an Afghan smuggler and prince living in India, respectively.